ML4BM-Lab/JIND-Multi/README.md

 # Executing JIND-Multi
 There are two options to execute the JIND-Multi framework:
 * Running the Python script
-* Submitting a job to a HPC queue (recommended for reproducing the 10 fold cross validations from the manuscript)
+* Submitting a job to a HPC queue

 ### Option 1: The Python Script
 For executing JIND-Multi on the `Brain Neurips` dataset, we would do it as follows: